intel/Updates-for-OSS-Performance/README.md

 If you want to run multiple combinations:

-    hhvm composer.phar install # see https://getcomposer.org/download
+    php composer.phar install # see https://getcomposer.org/download
-    hhvm batch-run.php < batch-run.json > batch-run-out.json
+    php batch-run.php < batch-run.json > batch-run-out.json

 See batch-run.json.example to get an idea of how to create batch-run.json.
+Please note this feature has not been heavily tested yet.

 Requirements
 ============